Curator of Native American Art

 Ferriso received a B.A. in economics from Bowdoin College, a M.A. in arts administration from New York University, and an M.A. in art history from the University of Chicago.
-He is a Trustee and Vice President and Secretary of the Association of Art Museum Directors, a Trustee of the American Federation of Arts, and a member of American Alliance of Museums (AAM) and Young Presidents’ Organization.
+He is a Trustee and recent President (2016-2017) of the Association of Art Museum Directors; a Trustee of the American Federation of Arts; and a member of American Alliance of Museums (AAM) and Young Presidents’ Organization.
 Ferriso is the recipient of the 2012 Excellency Award from the Foundation for Italian Art and Culture, and a member of the International Council Museum Berggruen Berlin.
 Previously, he was a Chief Executive Fellow at National Arts Strategies, a mentor and applicant reviewer for the Center for Curatorial Leadership, a Juror for the National Endowment for the Arts and the American Institute of Architects’ National Honor Awards, and as a Site Reviewer for AAM’s Accreditation Program.
 Additionally, Ferriso is a practicing artist, using training that he acquired while studying with Frank Mason of the Art Students League in New York City.
-In 2016, he assumes the role of President of the Association of Art Museum Directors.
+In 2016 and 2017, he served as President of the Association of Art Museum Directors.

 Jeannie Kenmotsu, Ph.D.

-Kenmotsu is a graduate of Pomona College and earned her doctorate from the University of Pennsylvania.
-Her research has been supported by grants from the Andrew W. Mellon Foundation, the Japan Foundation, and Blakemore Foundation, among others.
-She was a three-year Andrew W. Mellon Fellow of Scholars in Critical Bibliography (2014–2017), and is now a Senior Fellow of the Society of Fellows in Critical Bibliography at the Rare Book School at the University of Virginia.
+Dr. Kenmotsu is a graduate of Pomona College and earned her doctorate from the University of Pennsylvania.
+Her research has been supported by the Andrew W. Mellon Foundation, Japan Foundation, and Blakemore Foundation, among others.
+She is a Senior Fellow of the Society of Fellows in Critical Bibliography (Rare Book School, University of Virginia).

 During her tenure at Laguna Art Museum, projects included a site-specific commission, An Elongated Now by Lita Albuquerque, for the museum’s 2nd Art & Nature festival.
 Kook-Anderson curated Best Kept Secret: UCI and the Development of Contemporary Art in Southern California, 1964-1971 in conjunction with Getty’s Pacific Standard Time initiative and produced the accompanying award-winning catalogue.
-Beginning in summer 2012, she created a serial contemporary art program ex.pose, focusing on solo exhibitions of emerging and mid-career artists.
 Kook-Anderson received a dual B.A. degree in art history and art practice from the University of California, Berkeley, and received her M.A. degree in Curatorial Practice from the California College of the Arts in San Francisco.

 Krajewski is the recipient of a Curatorial Fellowship from the Andy Warhol Foundation for the Visual Arts for research into emerging transdisciplinary artistic practices.
 She has held curatorial positions at the Madison Museum of Contemporary Art and the Harvard Art Museums.